 2. New Guinea Singing Dog

-There's a lot of controversy on where these animals fall on the spectrum in terms of being considered "wildlife".
-Many see New Guinea Singing Dogs as just another breed of canine that has descended from feral dogs, but others consider them to be a 'wild dog' like a wolf or jackal.
-Unfortunately, Florida has recently decided to consider them to be wild animals, but they've been placed as Class 3 wildlife so they are still obtainable.
+There's a lot of controversy on where these animals fall on the spectrum in terms of being considered "wildlife."
+Many see New Guinea singing dogs as just another breed of canine that has descended from feral dogs, but others consider them to be a 'wild dog' like a wolf or jackal.
+Unfortunately, Florida has recently decided to consider them to be wild animals, but they've been placed as Class 3 wildlife, so they are still obtainable.
 While these canids are not suitable for everyone, their higher maintenance is not unlike other active breeds of dogs.

 In most states, owning wild deer is illegal, and this is also the case in Florida.
 However, if you apply for a $50 permit, you can own both native and non-native captive-bred deer species that don't come from the wild.
 You will need to fill out a Game Farm License Application, which doesn't appear to restrict ownership for private purposes.
 All animals that are considered game require this license.
-This also includes grey squirrels, rabbits, wild hogs, elk, antelope, buffalo, but not bison.
+This also includes grey squirrels, rabbits, wild hogs, elk, antelope, and buffalo, but not bison.

 As they fall into the realm of Class 3 wildlife, sloths, which are receiving a lot of interest from the public as pets, are legal with the permit, although they are expensive and difficult to care for.
-These animals should never be purchased by first-time exotic pet owners and they require a large enclosure and specific temperatures.
+These animals should never be purchased by first-time exotic pet owners, and they require a large enclosure and specific temperatures.
 Florida does have a hospital climate for them to remain outdoors for most of the year, however.

 5. Asian Leopard Cat

-These little primates, the so-called "finger monkeys", are popular animals for first-time monkey owners.
+These little primates, the so-called "finger monkeys," are popular animals for first-time monkey owners.
 These and many other smaller primates (squirrel monkeys, tamarins, owl monkeys, lemurs, bush babies) are legal with a Class 3 permit.
 Larger monkies such as macaques and patas monkeys (as well as gibbons, which are lesser apes) are placed as Class 2 Wildlife.

 All foxes fall under Class 3 Wildlife.
 These canids cannot come from the wild, but the captive-bred species that are allowable include fennec foxes, red foxes, arctic foxes, bat-eared foxes, swift foxes, and all other species that are in the trade.